Safety advice for organisers of bonfire displays - public or semi-public events

 - keeping spectators behind barriers

-- ensuring that nothing is thrown onto the bonfire and that it
+- ensuring that nothing is thrown onto the bonfire and that it does not spread

 - managing the public (particularly if alcohol is present)